2012 Abu Dhabi Grand Prix: Race

 On lap 39 di Resta forced Pérez wide at turn 13; as Pérez rejoined the circuit, he cut back across the front of Grosjean and the two made contact at the next corner, which in turn forced Grosjean into the path of Webber who was attempting to drive on the inside line and the pair collided.
 Grosjean and Webber retired because of damage to their cars and the debris on-track from the accident called for the second safety car period of the race.
-The safety remained out for three laps, during which marshals cleared the track of debris.
+The safety car remained out for three laps, during which marshals cleared the track of debris.
 Pérez was given a ten-second stop-go penalty by the stewards on the 42nd lap for which he served three laps later.
 Räikkönen began to rebuild his lead over Alonso once the safety car came in on the end of lap 42.
 Alonso was also being harried by Button; Button himself was being harried by Vettel in fourth.
 Vettel was in the tow of Button heading towards turn eight and got a run on the McLaren driver driving into turn eleven but was unable to pass.
 Button and Vettel's duel allowed Alonso to break free, and he started chasing down Räikkönen in the last five laps.
 Vettel tried again on lap 48 and took the outside line to attempt a pass heading into turn eleven, but Button defended his position.
 Four laps later Vettel lined up another passing manoeuvre on Button (who went wide heading into turn ten) by employing his DRS in the run up to turn eleven and passed the McLaren driver around the outside to take over third place.

 Alonso drew to within 1.9 seconds of Räikkönen on lap 53, but was unable to get close enough to challenge the Lotus driver, who held on to secure his only victory of the season (and Lotus’ first ever), and became the eighth driver to win a race in the 2012 season.
 Alonso was second, 0.8 seconds behind Räikkönen with Vettel third.
 Button finished fourth.
 Maldonado took fifth despite not being able to use his car's KERS after the first safety car period.
 He was seven seconds ahead of a close group comprising Kobayashi, Massa, Senna and di Resta.
 Massa closed on the Sauber driver late in the race, who was affected by an issue with downshifting and was unable to fully recharge his KERS, and Senna and di Resta reduced the time gap to Massa who maintained their positions throughout the remainder of the race.
 Ricciardo held off Schumacher in the final five laps to secure the final points-scoring position in tenth.
 Vergne was classified in twelfth place, with Kovalainen, Glock, Pérez, Petrov and de la Rosa the last of the classified finishers.